Publisher: Madman Entertainment

-As it is stated in the “Making of” video, it makes perfect sense for there to be a Metalocalypse opera.
+As stated in the “Making of” video, it makes perfect sense for there to be a Metalocalypse opera.
 The score of the Klok Opera was written entirely by Brendon Small and performed by a 50-piece orchestra.
 The music has been excellent throughout the series, but the score is theatrical from start to finish this time.
 A wider variety of musical genres are featured in The Doomstar Requiem, and although the tone of the series has well and truly changed, the choices made were effective in creating a musical score that never becomes dull or repetitive.
 “The Doomstar Orchestra”, an instrumental song included only on the CD, is an excellent theatrical piece and a fantastic addition to the soundtrack.
-Strangely, the audio is censored on the DVD release even though the songs are uncensored on the CD.
+Strangely, the swearing is censored on the DVD release even though the songs are uncensored on the CD.

 There are multiple occasions when the main characters’ singing parts are sung by different people than their regular voice actors.
 Toki’s style of speech is retained, but his singing parts are sung by Mike Keneally.
 Keneally is able to replicate Toki’s voice to a certain extent, but the change is noticeable.
-Pickles’ singing voice sounds significantly different to his normal speaking voice, but most of the original voice actors were brought back to sing as their characters.
+Pickles’ singing voice sounds significantly different to his normal speaking voice as well.
 It is mentioned in the “Making of” video that one of the hardest things for an actor who cannot sing to do is to sing, but Brendan Small’s direction helps make the majority of the voices sound natural.
 The decision to change Toki’s voice actor for the singing parts may upset the more dedicated fans, but even though the changes are somewhat jarring, they do not significantly detract from the quality of the special.
 The vocals are also almost impossible to hear at certain points, but the audio mixing is not too bad throughout the majority of the special.